Josiah Harmar: Aftermath

-When Harmar reached Fort Washington on 3 November 1790, American public opinion was outraged to learn of his defeat.
-Upon returning, Harmar reported that he won a great victory to Knox, but the truth soon came out with militiamen giving interviews to the press accusing Harmar of alcoholism, cowardice and incompetence.
-The fact that Harmar had never exposed himself to fire led to rumours appearing in the newspapers that he had spent the campaign drunk in his tent.
+When Harmar reached Fort Washington on November 3, 1790, the public was outraged to learn of his defeat.
+The general sent false reports to Knox omitting the disaster, but the truth soon came out, with militiamen giving interviews to the press accusing Harmar of alcoholism, cowardice and incompetence.
+The fact that Harmar had never exposed himself to fire led to rumors appearing in the newspapers that he had spent the campaign drunk in his tent.
 When the news reached New York, President Washington wrote to a friend: "I expected little from the moment I heard he was a drunkard".
-Warner wrote the expedition was in fact poorly planned as its aim was to "chastise" the Indians of the Northwest by burning down their crops and homes without necessarily bringing Little Turtle to battle, through Harmar was do so if possible; the ambiguity on this point helps to explain Harmar's confusion about what he was supposed to do.
+Warner noted that the campaign's failure was largely due to poorly planning on the part of Washington's administration, which had stated that the aim of Harmar's efforts was to "chastise" the Indians of the Northwest by burning down their crops and homes without necessarily bringing Little Turtle to battle, through Harmar was to do so if possible; the ambiguity on this point helps to explain Harmar's confusion about what he was supposed to do.

-Warner argued that, though Harmar did not have the best troops under his command, it was his lack of familiarity with frontier warfare caused him to make mistakes.
-In particular, Harmar should had known that the Indians preferred model of war was the ambush, and that the battle by the Eel river could have been avoided as Harmar should have known that Little Turtle would never engage his forces in the open.
-The fact that Harmar did not attempt to return to bury the men slain by the Eel river was disastrous for morale as it persuaded his men that he was both a coward and indifferent to their lives.
-Harmar's refusal to bury the American dead was something that the newspapers kept returning to, and gave him such a reputation for cowardice as to finish off his career.
-The American dead of Kekionga were not finally buried until 1794 when General "Mad Anthony" Wayne finally defeated Little Turtle.
+Warner also argued that, though Harmar did not have the best troops under his command, he exacerbated the problem with his poor leadership and lack of experience.
+In particular, Harmar should have known that the Indians preferred using ambushes, and that Little Turtle would never fight his army on open terrain.
+Harmar's failure to recover the bodies of the dead was disastrous for morale, as it persuaded his men that he was both a coward and indifferent to their lives.
+The American dead of Kekionga were not finally buried until 1794, when the Battle of Fallen Timbers decisively ended the war.

 In the national rage caused by the debacle, bashing Harmar become a favorite pastime of the newspapers, but Perry wrote that Harmar was a scapegoat, and the ultimate responsibility rested with President Washington.
 Perry wrote: